TechEmpower/FrameworkBenchmarks/toolset/scaffolding/README.md

 A metric we capture, in addition to the actual benchmark numbers, is the significant lines of code required to run your application.
 To help our suite identify your source code, we require you to list your source files in `source_files`.

-3. Edit `.gitignore`

-It is very important that any files created by building or running your application are included in your `.gitignore`.
-The repository **must** be only source files and the files the suite requires for starting your test application.

-4. Edit `benchmark_config.json`
+3. Edit `benchmark_config.json`

 The initialization process made some assumptions about your test implementation that may or may not be true.
 For example, it laid out two separate tests: the non-database tests; and the database tests.
 You, on the other hand, may only want to implement the `JSON` test, so you will need alter `benchmark_config.json`.

 Additionally, `benchmark_config.json` has, for each test, a key called "setup_file".
 This value refers to the next bullet.

-5. Edit `setup.sh`
+4. Create `$NAME.dockerfile`

-This is the script that is executed when a benchmark test is run.
+This is the dockerfile that is built into a docker image and run when a benchmark test is run.
 Specifically, this file tells the suite how to build and start your test application.

-In this file, there are detailed instructions on what is expected and what is available to help you start your test application.
+You can create multiple implementations and they will all conform to `[name in benchmark_config.json].dockerfile`.
+For example, the `default` implementation in `benchmark_config.json` will be `$NAME.dockerfile`, but if you wanted to make another implementation that did only the database tests for MySQL, you could make `$NAME-mysql.dockerfile` and have an entry in your `benchmark_config.json` for `$NAME-mysql`.

-6. Test your application
+5. Test your application

         $ tfb --mode verify --test $NAME